14 Memorial Day Facts You Didn’t Learn in School

 It was created to honor Americans killed in battle against Americans

 A Memorial Day fact everyone should know is that the first observances of what we now refer to as “Memorial Day” were intended to honor those who died in battle during the Civil War.
 Claiming more lives than any other conflict in U.S. history, the Civil War required the establishment of the nation’s first national cemeteries, according to History.com.
+These are the oldest cemeteries in each U.S. state.

 It began as a grassroots movement